Dojeid/CimpleOs/README.md

+## THE NAME Cimple is a conflict so the name has to be changed , i have no idea.
+because out there are hundreds of things named cimple , i need to change the naming soon.

 # CimpleOs

 CimpleOs — a small, educational, and opinionated hobby operating system written to teach OS concepts clearly and simply.